The-Poolz/MultiSig/README.md

 ```
 Testnet tx: [link](https://rinkeby.etherscan.io/tx/0x7eeea83ca80c654cf59c9155db2991ce41298cf266d14b90e111ab6b6cbce682)

-* Do you need to transfer ownership address to another?
+* What should I do if I need to transfer ownership address to another?

    You should use InitiateTransferOwnership() function.
 ```solidity